IgnitionBoulder/2015week1/deliverables/README.md

 In Terminal change the working direct

 **How do you create it on Github?**
+Click "new repository" name it, describe it, make it public or private, then initialize it with a README file, click create repository.

 **How do you commit changes?**
+in github you click "commit" locally, you have to use the terminal

 **What is the difference between staging and committing changes?**
+Staging is like a preview of your modifications before you commit, you can view multiple documents and stage them then choose to commit them as the final step.

 **What is the difference between committing your changes and pushing them to Github?**
+You have to commit them locally first then push them to Github

-**What is the command to check the status of your current repo in git?**
+**What is the command to check the status of your current repo in git?** git status

-**What is the command to see the history of your previous commits (from the command line)?**  **What are a few interesting**

-**variations (sets of options)?**
+**What is the command to see the history of your previous commits (from the command line)?**  **What are a few interesting** **variations (sets of options)?** git log, git diff, git merge, git show

 **How can you look through your historical commits on the Github website?**
+click "history"

 **What is a "Merge"?**
+A merge is combining your recent work into the master file

 **What is a "Pull Request"?**
+Pull requests let you tell others about changes you've pushed to a repository on GitHub

 **What is "Forking" a repo?**
+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

 **What is "Cloning" a repo?**
+Once you have forked you own version of the repo you will clone it to Github so that you have a syncable local copy.